hadeer-khaled/E-commerce-React-Part/README.md

 - Advanced Search and Filters: Offers powerful search functionality and filters for sorting products by price, category, and rating.
 - Category Pages: Intuitive categorization pages for easier navigation and product discovery.
 - Stock Indicators: Provides real-time updates on product availability.
-- Theme Switcher: Allows users to switch between light and dark themes for better accessibility and user experience.
+- Theme Switcher: Allows users to switch between many available themes for better accessibility and user experience.

 ## Getting Started